jamshaidsohail5/cube-lang/readme.md

 ### Concurrent programming with agents

-Parallel computing algorithms using low-level threads are challenging to implement and difficult to test.
+Parallel computing using low-level threads are challenging to implement and difficult to test.
 To simplify concurrent and distributed programming, Cube provides an intuitive agent-based framework for message and stream processing.

 ```lua
 define hello as agent